cherryot02/Travel_Agency_site_unfinished/README.md

 # Travel Agency Website
 This is a website I made using HTML, CSS, and BootStrap.
-It was not deployed as the owner need it right away and I only a few weeks on hand.
+It was not deployed as the owner needed it right away and I only had few days on hand for submission.

 Disclaimer: This is not a how-to but more so how I did it. :v: